Referral scheme helps hundreds with active lifestyle changes

 Active Health is a referral scheme designed to support those whose quality of life could be improved by implementing active lifestyle changes.
 Whether you have an existing health condition, are recovering from an operation, experiencing poor mental health, or present other risk factors for disease (such as high blood pressure or arthritis), Active Health could provide you with personalised, subsidised support.

 Your GP or health professional can refer you to the Active Health scheme if they believe physical activity could improve your wellbeing.
-You can find more information about qualifying factors here and read on for more information about how Active Health works in Chelmsford.
+You can find more information about the qualifying factors and read on for more information about how Active Health works in Chelmsford.

 New Cabinet role reflects commitment to health

 Chelmsford City Council’s new Cabinet team was announced at Annual Council in May.
 Cabinet roles reflect the administration’s priorities for the coming four years, and some policy areas have been given a new emphasis – including championing residents’ health through an active lifestyle.

 Councillor Natacha Dudley has taken on the new role of Cabinet Member for an Active Chelmsford, combining her previous role as a Cabinet Deputy for the voluntary sector with new responsibility for leisure and heritage in Chelmsford.
 Cllr Dudley will oversee the council’s services for leisure centres, community sport initiatives, outdoor sports facilities and important recreational spaces such as Hylands Estate.

 The creation of this Cabinet position reflects the council’s commitment to making Chelmsford a more active district, and ‘Active Health’ hopes to facilitate that.

 Hundreds of residents have already benefitted from the scheme